jrg94/PopLibrary/README.md

 _CAUTION_: As this section suggests, this option will permanently delete all data from the library.
 ### How to Loan a Book to a Student
 ### How to Return a Book to PopLibrary
+## Troubleshooting
+The following sections detail specific aspects of the application.
+### Troubleshooting Book Adding
+1. Make sure that your barcode scanner is entering text directly into the search box before hitting "Add Book".
+2. It's possible the book you're looking for does not exist in any of the databases that PopLibrary references during its search.
+Currently, manually entering books is not supported.
+However, you can try adding a copy of your book to upcdatabse.org.
+This should allow PopLibrary to find the book you are hoping to add.